 - Know how directory information is defined at your institution.

 - Use the technology provided by your institution.

 Consider the abilities of ALL your students in a digital space:

 - Provide alternative text for images.

-Well, those are the Five Tips.
-If you would like more information, please view the recorded webinar here.
+Well, those are the Five Remote Teaching Tips.
+If you would like more information or remote teaching resources, please view the recorded webinar here.
 Be kind to yourself!